March 28, 2018 | Car Accidents

 A pregnant woman should always seek medical help immediately when she is in a car accident—and discuss any injuries to you and your child with an experienced car accident attorney who understands the devastating nature of injuries during pregnancy.

 Women are especially susceptible to specific car accident injuries—especially pregnant women—and may feel unsure about their injuries or legal rights after a crash.
 Attorney Merry Fountain – is a compassionate attorney, experienced in handling these delicate and sensitive types of claims for women.
 She has also suffered bad injuries in an auto accident and can relate to the injured women who come to her for help.

-Indianapolis personal injury lawyer Merry Fountain is a skilled injury advocate.
+Indianapolis personal injury attorney Merry Fountain is a skilled injury advocate.
 If you are looking for an injury law attorney to represent you after a car accident in the greater Indy area—Indianapolis, Carmel, Fishers, Westfield, Zionsville, Brownsburg, Avon, Kokomo, Lebanon—she’s here to help.
 Call her anytime at 1-888-242-HURT (4878), or simply click Tell Us About Your Case for a free consultation.